pixfumy/racemod/README.md

 - Desert Hills are replaced by normal desert to make terrain flatter
 - Ghast spawns are disabled
 - Animal weights are tweaked to make chickens more common
 - Temple loot is modified so that each temple has at minimum 4 iron (1 per chest)
+- Tower spawns are (mostly) standardized

 ## Commands for seedfinders